-- (2).
-If restriping results in a reconfigured parking area or increases the number of parking spaces, the spaces shall meet applicable requirements in LUC 20.20.590. - C. Prohibited uses.
+- c.
+Surface accessory parking serving a permitted use.
+Surface accessory parking located on any site may not exceed 10 percent of the lot area, or 15 percent for small sites.
+Larger surface accessory parking may be allowed through an Administrative Departure as provided in LUC 20.25R.010.D.4. - Surface accessory parking shall be measured as the area of all parking spaces and drive aisles adjacent to parking spaces. - ii.
+Existing nonconforming surface accessory parking may be re-surfaced and re-striped, provided that: - (1) No additional hard surface coverage is added to the site; and - (2) If re-striping results in a reconfigured parking area or increases the number of parking spaces, the spaces shall meet applicable requirements in LUC 20.20.590.K. - C. Prohibited uses.
 The following land uses are prohibited as both principal and subordinate uses, except as otherwise noted: - 1.
 Agricultural production of animals and animal products. - 2.
 Agricultural processing. - 3.
 Drive-in businesses and drive-throughs. - 4.
-Hazardous waste treatment and storage facilities (both on- or off-site), unless associated with medical or life science uses and meeting all applicable standards for safe storage and handling of hazardous waste. - 5.
-Junk yards. - 6.
-Marijuana producers and marijuana processors, as defined in LUC 20.20.535... - 7.
-Any use containing outdoor storage or outdoor displays, except: - a.
-Outdoor storage for florists and other horticultural uses including nurseries; - Temporary outdoor display of retail products, provided all products are kept indoors outside of business operating hours; - c.
+Hazardous waste treatment and storage facilities (both on- or off-site), unless associated with medical or life science uses and meeting all applicable standards for safe storage and handling of hazardous waste. - Junk yards. - 6.
+Marijuana producers and marijuana processors, as defined in LUC 20.20.535. - 7.
+Any use containing outdoor storage or outdoor displays, except: - Outdoor storage for florists and other horticultural uses including nurseries; - b.
+Temporary outdoor display of retail products; and - c.
 As provided in subsection B.5.b of this section. - 8.
-Recycling centers, solid waste collection areas, or solid waste disposal facilities, except those qualifying as subordinate uses under LUC 20.20.725 or meeting the requirements of LUC 20.20.820. - 9.
-Warehousing and storage services. - 10.
-Any land use prohibited under LUC 20.10.410. - D. Conditional uses. - 1.
-The following land uses shall require an Administrative Conditional Use Permit pursuant to Part 20.30E LUC: - Animal boarding and commercial kennels, except these uses may be permitted as subordinate to retail pet shops, pet day cares, pet grooming, and veterinary clinics or animal hospitals. - b.
-Electrical utility facilities.

-- Marijuana retail outlets, as defined in LUC 20.20.535, subject to the requirements of LUC 20.20.535. - d.
+Recycling centers, solid waste collection areas, or solid waste disposal facilities, except those qualifying as subordinate uses under LUC 20.20.725 or meeting the requirements of LUC 20.20.820.

+- 9. Warehousing and storage services. - 10.
+Any land use prohibited under LUC 20.10.410.

+D. Conditional uses.

+- 1. The following land uses shall require an Administrative Conditional Use Permit pursuant to Part 20.30E LUC: - a.
+Animal boarding and commercial kennels, except these uses may be permitted as subordinate to retail pet shops, pet day cares, pet grooming, and veterinary clinics or animal hospitals. - b.
+Electrical utility facilities. - c.
+Marijuana retail outlets, as defined in LUC 20.20.535, subject to the requirements of LUC 20.20.535, - d.
 Motor vehicle transportation, such as bus terminals and taxi headquarters. - e.
-Primary and secondary educational facilities, subject to the requirements of LUC 20.20.740. - The following land uses shall require a Conditional Use Permit pursuant to Part 20.30B LUC: - a.
-Essential public facilities. - b.
-Homeless services uses, as defined in LUC 20.20.455. - c.
-Regional utility system. - d.
+Primary and secondary educational facilities, subject to the requirements of LUC 20.20.740. - 2.
+The following land uses shall require a Conditional Use Permit pursuant to Part 20.30B LUC: - Essential public facilities. - b.
+Homeless services uses, as defined in LUC 20.20.455. - Regional utility system. - d.
 Transient lodging. - e.
 Utility facilities, except heat recovery systems may be permitted outright.